fcocquemas/rdatastream/README.md

     user <- list(username = "DS:XXXX000", password = "XXX000")

-Then you can check which sources you have access to with these credentials:
+Then you can load the library check which sources you have access to with these credentials:

+    library(RDatastream)
     dsSources(user)

 Hopefully "Datastream" should be among the sources.